 123NET has security solutions that will help your business from any malicious cyber-attacks.

-123NET’s DDoS Defense detects the attacks of specific internet services and web-based applications within seconds.
+123NET’s DDoS Protection detects the attacks of specific internet services and web-based applications within seconds.
 If a mistake has been made, this security solution gives users real-time visibility on attacks to stop the issue right at hand.
 123NET’s Managed Firewall monitors real-time incoming and outgoing traffic while blocking any threatening activities.
 Another security solution that is coming soon is 123NET’s Firewall-as-a-Service (FWaaS) which is an off-premises software-based security solution that is hosted in one of 123NET’s Secure Data Centers.
 This allows your business to be secured without traditional physical equipment onsite.